“What? You’re going to Amsterdam? Dude, I bet you are gonna get soooo baked?”

 The Netherlands’ drug policy differs from the majority of other countries’ in that all recreational drug use is not viewed as inherently damaging, both on the individual and societal level, and so is not therefore subject to a blanket ban.

-It is due to this pragmatic approach that soft drugs – most notably, cannabis – are, although technically illegal, decriminalized.
+According to sarasota addiction centers it is due to this pragmatic approach that soft drugs – most notably, cannabis – are, although technically illegal, decriminalized.

 What this effectively means is that growing and possessing weed for personal use is tolerated, and coffee shops can operate as long as they stick to the rules (no advertising, no selling to minors, no selling more than 5g to each customer in a day, no hard drugs etc).